 Cottage-Style Flowering Perennials

-These are some of my favourite flowering perennials for the cottage-style look.
+These are some of my favorite flowering perennials for the cottage-style look.

 This list will grow, so bookmark the page if you want to follow along.
 The plants I have already featured are also linked below.